frzyc/genshin-optimizer/README.md

 # Getting Started with Genshin Optimizer.
 This project is primarily bootstrapped with with [Create React App](https://github.com/facebook/create-react-app).
 Most of the original functions are retained.
+Note: you need to have git installed in your command line, since it pulls some git repos as dependency.

 ## Available Scripts